Cvmcosta/ltijs/docs/namesandroles.md

 - **options.url**

   In case not all members were retrieved when the page limit was reached, the returned object will contain a `next` field holding an url that can be used to retrieve the remaining members.
-This url can be passed through the `options.url` parameter. (**At the moment, if the `options.url` parameter is present, the `limit` and `role` filters are ignored, instead, the filters applied on the initial request will be maintained**)
+This url can be passed through the `options.url` parameter. (**If the `options.url` parameter is present, the `limit` and `role` filters are ignored, instead, the filters applied on the initial request will be maintained**)

   Ex: